 There’s little more important in a melee game than learning how to block.
-The parry is even more important, since doing so properly allows you to not only mitigate incoming damage but also use the enemy’s attack against them, just as in real armed melee combat you’d use momentum to gain the upper hand.
-For Honor is aiming to replicate that melee combat feeling, and so parrying is as important as dodging or attacking in general.
+Parrying is important in For Honor, since doing so properly allows you to not only mitigate incoming damage but also use the enemy’s attack against them.
+For Honor is aiming to replicate that melee combat feeling, so parrying is as important as dodging or attacking in general.

 The first thing you need to be able to do is read the in-game animations.
 We highly suggest you run through the in-game tutorials first and learn in-depth how the mechanics work and get a feel for how the animations play out, as that sort of knowledge is vital and is difficult to explain in text – then we can get into the nitty-gritty of the deeper mechanics below.
-A great way to get used to the animations is simply to practice blocking so start with – so start there.
+A great way to get used to the animations is simply to practice blocking.

 In many ways For Honor is a more traditional fighting game – it might look more like an arena battler with swords instead of guns, but the way animation priority and move frame data works is actually a little more like a traditional fighting game like Tekken or Street Fighter – and it might help you to think of blocking and attacking in those kinds of terms – it certainly helped me.

 Parrying is a pretty simple action input-wise.
 You’ll most likely be blocking but either way, you’ll be waiting for your opponent to come in and attempt to attack.
 Watch them carefully, keeping up your guard.
 All characters in For Honor parry the same way – by pressing heavy/strong attack towards the opponent that’s attacking you.